If you do not change direction you may end up where you are heading! Lou Tzu, 570-490 BC

 1) “Take the food, weight & shape off your mind,” a successful and dynamic course devised for the general public starting again in September (although I have had therapists on my courses with much success ) details on my course page.

-2) Working With Eating Disorders Ethically and With Competence (for professionals working in this world and who would like to be able to support clients presenting with distressed eating issues, courses in November and account for CPD hours) .
+2) Working With Eating Disorders Ethically and With Competence (for professionals working in this world and who would like to be able to support clients presenting with distressed eating issues, courses in April which accounts for 14 CPD hours) .